BrunoReboul/ram-config-template/README.md

     - organizationIDs
     - directoryCustomerIDs and associates super admin emails
     - Keep list group scheduler different from other scheduler (do NOT mutualize) as the associated topic is used recursively to scale GCP queries

+## Customize compliance rules

+RAM complement other GCP compliance tools by brining the ability to define **custom rules**, so it is time to customize :-)

 - In `./services/monitor/instances`
-  - This folder contains ready to run rules.
-Review, and may be adapt
+  - This folder contains rules as REGO code and `constraints.yaml` settings to be reviewed, and adapted
-    - REGO template
-    - YAML constrains files
+    - `target` and `exclude` lists enable to define the relevant scope in your GCP hierarchy for each rule
+    - `exemptions` lists enable to whitelist specific assets when available
+    - Several settings need to be adapted like all rules related to **data sovereignty**
+      - A search in this folder for the string `to_be_adapted` will directly point you to them
-  - create additional compliance rules as needed, use additional examples from `./examples`
+  - create additional compliance rules as needed
 - Once settings are tailored to your context do not forget to commit changes in your git repo

 ## Install GO